jrandj/aws-solutions-architect-associate/README.md

     * By default, both root volumes will be deleted on termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume.

-1. Amazon Elastic File System (Amazon EFS)
+1. Amazon Elastic File System (Amazon EFS).

 	* Unlike EBS, EFS can be mounted by multiple EC2 instances, meaning many virtual machines may store files within an EFS instance.
 Its main feature is its scalability.
 EFS can grow or shrink according to demand, with more and more files being added without disturbing your application or having to provision new infrastructure.

     * EFS may be used whenever you need a shared file storage option for multiple EC2 instances with automatic, high-performance scaling.

     * EFS supports the NFSv4 protocol.
 You only pay for the storage you use with storage scaling up to petabytes.
 EFS can support thousands of NFS connections.
 Data is stored across multiple AZs within a region and EFS provides read after write consistency.

-1. Amazon FSx
+1. Amazon FSx (for all types).

 	* Amazon FSx for Windows File Server provides a fully managed native Microsoft file system so you can easily move your Windows-based applications that require file storage to AWS.
 Amazon FSx is built on Windows Server.

     * Amazon FSx runs Windows Server Manage Block (SMB)-based file services.
 It also supports AD users, access control lists, groups, and security policies, along with Distributed File System (DFS) namespaces and replication.

     * Amazon FSx for Lustre is a fully managed file system that is optimised for compute-intensive workloads, such as high-performance computing, machine learning, media data processing workflows, and Electronic Design Automation (EDA).

-1. Amazon S3
+1. Amazon S3.

 	* Amazon S3 (Simple, Storage, Service) is an object storage system, designed to provide archiving and data control options and to interface with other services beyond EC2.
 It’s also useful for storing static html pages and shared storage for applications

     * S3 is good at storing long-term data due to its archiving system.
 Things like reports and records, which may go unused for years, can be stored on S3 at a lower cost than the other two storage services discussed.